geoffrich/geoffrich.net/src/posts/svelte-a11y-limits.md

 >
 > &mdash; [@geoffrich\_](https://twitter.com/geoffrich_/status/1381999698643275777) on April 13, 2021

 You can't really quantify a11y compliance with percentages&mdash;calling your app "80% accessible" is nonsensical.
 But I wanted to understand people's confidence.
 If you're building your app in Svelte and you know Svelte has accessibility warnings, what do you think seeing no accessibility warnings means?
+Does it mean your app is fully accessible?
 And the results were surprising:

-1. Most (28.5% of respondents)
+1. Most a11y issues (28.5% of respondents)
-2. Some (26.3%)
+2. Some a11y issues (26.3%)
 3. All a11y issues (24%)
-4. Many (21.2%)
+4. Many a11y issues (21.2%)

 Out of 300 respondents, over half (52%) thought Svelte would catch most or all a11y issues.
 Almost a quarter thought Svelte would catch all of them.
 And I don't think that's a correct perception.
 With my examples above, it's clear that there's so much more to accessibility that Svelte won't warn you about.

 Even beyond Svelte, automated accessibility checkers don't catch every issue.
-According to a11y experts WebAIM, only [25%-35% of accessibility errors](https://webaim.org/projects/million/#method) are detectable using any automated tooling, and the Svelte compiler is a subset of that.
+According to WebAIM, only [25%-35% of accessibility errors](https://webaim.org/projects/million/#method) are detectable using any automated tooling, and the Svelte compiler is a subset of that.
 You're mistaken if you think using Svelte will mean you're warned about any accessibility issue.

 I want to emphasize that _Svelte hasn't promised that_&mdash;there's no false advertising happening here.
 But there also isn't a lot of documentation on Svelte's accessibility warnings.
 Accessibility is mentioned in the [tutorial](https://svelte.dev/tutorial/dynamic-attributes) once.
 If you're unfamiliar with accessibility, I see how you could assume that it's something the compiler takes care of, just like the compiler takes care of optimizing your code.